What is the Water Quality in Appleton, Wisconsin?

-Let’s dive deeper into what’s in Appleton water.
+Let’s look closer at what’s in Appleton water.

 - Bromodichloromethane – Potential effect: Cancer